Bankruptcy and Its Impact on Related Litigation

 A bankruptcy stay also raises issues relating to claims by co-defendants.
 What about their claims for indemnification?
 Often times insurance policies will contain what is called a self-insured retention (“SIR”), which requires the insured to pay for their defense and indemnity or a judgment up to a specific amount.
 What if there is a SIR in the policy?
 Are attorneys handling the case required to file as creditor to the company for their legal services?
 Be sure to follow along for the next part of our 4-part series answering these questions and outlining some of the ripple effects that bankruptcy can have on other litigation.

-If your business is involved in litigation with a bankrupt party, or has potential claims against a party contemplating bankruptcy, please contact Joseph V. Leone, Joshua A. Filzer, or Stephen M. Hennessy or call us at (732) 545-4717.
+If your business is involved in litigation with a bankrupt party, or has potential claims against a party contemplating bankruptcy, please contact Joseph V. Leone or Joshua A. Filzer or call us at (732) 545-4717.